Control Surfaces for Lightroom Wedding Editing

 Admittedly this is an edge case, so it's understandable that there's not a ready-made option to fit this kind of unusual space, but thanks to the unique modular aspect of Monogram Creative Console, I was able to experiment with the arrangement of the modules to make it not only fit the available space, but be as ergonomically correct and as efficient as possible, with the various types of controls in their most ideal positions for my particular workflow.

 Now, one caveat.
-When I first looked at this product line, I was under the impression that they could be linked up in any desired position and orientation, but that is actually not the case.
+When I first looked at this product line, I was under the impression that they could be linked up in any conceivable position and orientation, but that is actually not the case.
 Though the modules have contacts going around all four sides, there's one particular spot on each module that has "pins", with the others being "pads" (with the exception of the main Core module, which only has pads).
 The pins on at least one controller module must connect to one of the pads on the Core module, and every other control module must have a pins-to-pads connection to another module that has a path to the Core module (or itself be directly connected to the Core module).
 I'm probably making this sound more complicated than it really is, but it does place some limits on how they can be arranged.
 However, it's a relatively minor constraint, and there's enough flexibility here to allow for most people to configure the modules in a way that will work for them.
-Considering my space constraints, what I did before placing my order is print out actual-size copies of each module, with the pin side marked, so that I could try arranging them in different ways to ensure that I would have at least several usable options.
+Considering my space constraints, what I did before placing my order is print out actual-size copies of each module, with the pin side marked, so that I could experiment with arranging them in different ways to ensure that I would have at least several usable options.

 Like the Loupedeck Live, you can have multiple different profiles set up for any given app, and the small screen on the Core module tells you which is active.
 So, for instance, you could have a "culling" profile with the controls configured best for evaluating, rating, and comparing images, a "develop" profile with buttons and dials set up for your typical normal editing needs, then maybe a "color" profile for detailed color grading and selective color adjustments, and a "b/w" profile set up with the b/w mix parameters.